vitrivr/feature-extraction-server/README.md

 | `model` | No | The model which should execute the captioning |
 | `config` | No | Any additional arguments (depending on the model) |

 The API responds with a list of strings that caption the image.
 These strings do not include the specified prefix.
-In **Batch Mode**, if the 'image' or 'text' key is set to a list of strings, the server will return a list of lists (one list for each image in the input).
+In **Batch Mode**, if the 'image' or 'text' key is set to a list of strings, the server will return a list of lists (one list for each image / text in the input).

 ### Automated Speech Recognition